 Each one of these should be trained to do their jobs well but they also have the potential to make mistakes.

 A person admitted to a hospital has a five percent chance of contracting an infection.
 Most of these infections are preventable and they occur because healthcare professionals neglect to care for IV sites, open wounds, recent surgical sites, etc.

 Please do not put off seeking help from a qualified and experienced attorney if you or a loved one have been harmed due to a medical mistake.
 We know that these situations can be overwhelming, but you can get help with the expenses.
-At the Weitz Firm, we will work tirelessly to secure the following:
+At The Weitz Firm, LLC, we will work tirelessly to secure the following: